 - Stress: Stress can be job-related, money-related, or the result of marital problems, among other factors.

-- Guilt: A man may feel guilty that he is not satisfying his partner.
+- Guilt: A man may feel guilty that they are not satisfying their partner.

 - Low self-esteem: This can be due to prior episodes of ED (thus a feeling of inadequacy) or can be the result of other issues unrelated to sexual performance.